asbjborg/asbjborg.github.io/_drafts/building-a-bidirectional-obsidian-jekyll-sync-engine.md

 scripts/sync_engine/
 ├── core/
 │   ├── engine.py    # The brains of the operation
-│   └── types.py     # The vocabulary
+│   ├── types.py     # The vocabulary
+│   └── conflict.py  # The peacekeeper
 └── handlers/
     ├── post.py      # The post whisperer
     └── media.py     # The image wizard